DNN Modularization via Activation-Driven Training: Evaluation Methodology

+\textbf{Datasets} -- Five datasets are used to evaluate DNN modularization approaches, including Street View House Number (SVHN)~\cite{svhndataset}, CIFAR10~\cite{cifar10dataset}, CIFAR100~\cite{cifar10dataset}, and two variants of ImageNet~\cite{deng2009imagenet}.
+SVHN and CIFAR10 include 100K and 60K colored $32 \times 32$ images, respectively, classified into 10 classes each.
+CIFAR100 contains the same number of samples as CIFAR10 but categorized into 100 classes.
+ImageNet provides 1.3M higher-resolution images, typically at $224 \times 224$, and 1K classes.
+Due to ImageNet's large scale, we derive two subsets: ImageNet100R, including 133K samples drawn from 100 randomly selected classes, and ImageNet100D, comprising 130K samples from 100 dog-breed classes to evaluate DNN modularization on similar categories.
+Detailed lists of selected classes are available on our project website~\cite{website}.

-\textbf{Models:} We select three widely-used CNN models VGG16~\cite{vggmodel}, ResNet18~\cite{resnetmodel}, and MobileNet~\cite{mobilenetmodel} with varying sizes and architectures.
-The number of parameters for these models are about 34.0M, 11.2M, 3.3M, respectively.
-Note that all of the models contain both convolutional layers and FC layers in their architecture.
-Particularly, VGG16 is built upon stacked layers which represents sequential architecture~\cite{vggmodel}.
-Outputs of one layer can only flow to the immediately subsequent layer.
+\textbf{Models} -- We select three widely-used CNN models VGG16~\cite{vggmodel}, ResNet18~\cite{resnetmodel}, and MobileNet~\cite{mobilenetmodel} with varying sizes and architectures.
+All models contain both convolutional and FC layers in their architecture.
+VGG16 has a sequential architecture built upon stacked layers~\cite{vggmodel}, where outputs of one layer can only flow to the subsequent layer.
 ResNet18 relies on blocks of convolutional layers with residual connections, where outputs of one layer can be passed through several layers~\cite{resnetmodel}.
-MobileNet is known as an efficient network architecture for mobile devices.
-This architecture is based on depthwise separable convolutional layers~\cite{mobilenetmodel}, where each output channel of a layer might associate with only one input channel of the immediately preceding layer.
+MobileNet's architecture is based on depthwise separable convolutional layers~\cite{mobilenetmodel}, where each output channel of a layer may associate with only one input channel of the immediately preceding layer.
+The numbers of parameters for VGG16, ResNet18, and MobileNet on SVHN/CIFAR datasets are around 34.0M, 11.2M, and 3.3M, respectively.
+For ImageNet, VGG16's parameters increase to 134.7M due to larger input dimensions, while the others are mostly unaffected by design~\cite{vggmodel, resnetmodel, mobilenetmodel}.

-\textbf{Datasets:} Three datasets are used to evaluate DNN modularization approaches, including Street View House Number (SVHN)\cite{svhndataset}, CIFAR10\cite{cifar10dataset}, and CIFAR100~\cite{cifar10dataset}.
-SVHN and CIFAR10 datasets include samples classified into 10 classes each.
-CIFAR100 contains the same number of samples as CIFAR10 but categorized into 100 classes.

-\textbf{Baselines:} We compare \approach with standard training (ST) and state-of-the-art during-training modularization approach (MwT)~\cite{mwt}.
-For module reuse, we compare the effectiveness of MwT and \approach.
-For module replacement, because MwT does not address this task, we use CNNSplitter~\cite{cnnsplitter} for comparison.